An A-Z of Gemstones

-One of the four precious stones.
-An intense, deep green is the most desirable colour in Emeralds.
-Flaws and cloudiness ('jardin’) are very common in emeralds, so stones are oiled, irradiatied, and dyed to improve their look.
+One of the four ‘precious’ stones.
+An intense, deep green is the most desirable colour for emeralds.
+Flaws and cloudiness (‘jardin’) are very common in emeralds, so stones are often oiled, irradiated, and dyed to improve their look.
 Synthetic emeralds have fewer imperfections and are hard to set apart from natural stones.
 Emeralds belong to the beryl group of stones, which have large, perfect, six-sided crystals.
 Emeralds were long thought to have healing powers, especially for eyesight.

 A transparent pink, light pink or light purple gemstone that resembles rose quartz and has recently gained popularity.
-Kunzite is also called 'evening stone', because it tends to fade in bright light.
-It is usually used as a large stone and is easily chipped; small stones of kunzite are difficult to cut.
+Kunzite is also called the ‘evening stone’, because it tends to fade in bright light.
+It is usually used as a large stone and is easily chipped.
+Small stones of kunzite are difficult to cut.